 Can I stay after closing?
 (Late checkout)

 Yes.
 If you need more time in your home after closing, you can request late checkout, also called post-close occupancy.
-This allows you to remain in the home for up to 17 days after your closing date.
+This lets you stay in the home for up to 17 days after your closing date.

 How it works

-2. Pay a security deposit and agree to a daily rate for each day you stay past closing.
-Your advisor will provide the specific amounts for your situation.
+2. Pay a security deposit and a daily rate.
+You'll pay a refundable security deposit and a daily rate for the time you stay past closing.
+The specific amounts are outlined in your late checkout agreement.

-3. Sign the late checkout agreement outlining the terms, including your move-out date and financial obligations.
+3. Sign the late checkout agreement.
+It confirms your terms, including your move-out date and financial obligations.
+You'll sign it on your dashboard.

-4. Vacate by the agreed-upon date.
+4. Vacate by the agreed date.
 Remove all personal belongings, leave the home in broom-clean condition, and return all keys and access devices.

 Important details

-• During late checkout, you are still responsible for utilities.
-Keep utilities in your name until your actual move-out date, not your closing date.
+• You're responsible for utilities through your actual move-out date, not your closing date.
+Keep utilities in your name until you've moved out.

-Tip: Request late checkout as early as possible, ideally when you accept your offer or sign the purchase agreement.
+Tip: Set up late checkout as early as possible, ideally when you accept your offer or sign the purchase agreement.
 Waiting until the last minute may limit your options.

 What happens if I don't move out on time?

-If you need additional time beyond your agreed late checkout period, contact 888-352-7075 or support@opendoor.com as soon as possible.
-Extensions beyond the original late checkout period are handled on a case-by-case basis and are not guaranteed.
+If you need more time beyond your agreed late checkout period, contact 888-352-7075 or support@opendoor.com as soon as possible — before your current period ends.
+Extensions are handled on a case-by-case basis and are not guaranteed.

-Important: Request an extension before your current late checkout period ends — do not wait until the last day.
+Important: Request an extension before your current late checkout period ends — don't wait until the last day.

 When you use late checkout, Opendoor holds a security deposit (also called an escrow holdback) from your closing proceeds.
 This deposit is:

-• Deducted at closing — you will see it as a line item on your settlement statement.
+• Deducted at closing — you'll see it as a line item on your settlement statement.

 • Returned to you after you move out, provided the home is left in the agreed-upon condition (broom-clean, all personal belongings removed, no new damage).